chibuezeishionwu/PortfolioRebuild/README.md

 ## Technologies Used

-All the code in this repository was edited using Microsoft's Visual Studio Code Editor (VS Code).
+All the projects in this repository were created using Microsoft's Visual Studio Code Editor (VS Code).
 The GitHub repository was managed using Apple MacBook's Terminal Application

 ## License